 Orange Beach home prices are not only among the most expensive in Alabama, but Orange Beach real estate also consistently ranks among the most expensive in America.

-Unlike some cities, Orange Beach isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Orange Beach are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Orange Beach is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Orange Beach is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Orange Beach who work in food service (14.72%), sales jobs (12.70%), and office and administrative support (10.89%).

 Another notable thing is that Orange Beach is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the city’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.